dmnavushtanov/jira-ai-assistant/README.md

 python main.py
 ```

+### Classification and Validation Pipeline

+`main.py` now chains the classifier and API validator using LangChain's
+`RunnableSequence`.
+Enter a Jira issue ID and the script will fetch the issue
+with the `get_issue_by_id` tool, classify whether it is API related and, if so,
+validate it based on the issue status.

 ### OpenAI Service

 The `OpenAIService` class can be used to ask arbitrary questions via the OpenAI chat API: